 This means the nutritional and calorie requirements of an adult dog are higher than those of a senior dog.
 Most dog food producers focus only on age and weight when formulating diets for dogs.
 This is why you see lots of commercial foods labelled as „puppies“ or „adult dog, “ but you rarely see a focus on some of the other factors that affect nutrition, such as body condition (whether the dog is over or underweight), reproduction status (whether they’re castrated, pregnant or lactating), breed or physical activity level.
-These needs are equally important, as they affect the BMR and the kind of nutrition a dog needs to thrive.
+These needs are equally important, as they affect the BMR and the kind of nutrition a dog needs to thrive.2

-Personalized, customized dog food should be formulated in a way that meets all the nutritional requirements of your dog.
+Personalized, customized fresh dog food should be formulated in a way that meets all the nutritional requirements of your dog.
 To do that, an expert like a veterinarian/animal nutritionist should:

 Certain nutrients negatively interact with one another, so they must be provided in the right quantity, so all are appropriately absorbed.
 For example, if the food is high in calcium, the dog will also need to consume higher levels of iron, zinc, manganese and copper to meet all his nutritional requirements.
 On the other hand, too much iron, zinc, manganese and copper can impair absorption of other trace elements like selenium.